veaba/tensorflow-docs/docs/tf.compat/v1/feature_column/make_parse_example_spec.md

 ```
  tf.compat.v1.feature_column.make_parse_example_spec(feature_columns)
 ```
-[tf.io.parse_example](https://tensorflow.google.cn/api_docs/python/tf/io/parse_example)The returned dictionary can be used as arg 'features' in .
+The returned dictionary can be used as arg 'features' in `tf.io.parse_example`.
 #### Typical usage example:

 ```